Skip to main content Skip to Table of Contents

 Label

 Text, or a component with a text alternative, that is presented to a user to identify content.
 A label is presented to all users, whereas a name may be hidden and only exposed by assistive technology.
 In many cases, the name and the label are the same.
-(Link will be updated, Source Section 508 Definitions)
+(Source Section 508 “Label” Definition)

 Meaningful image